Astin84/Image-Processing-Studio-IPS-/README.md

 ## 📌 Final Note

 IPS is not just an image processing tool —
-it is a **learning-oriented studio** designed to help students visualize, experiment, and understand the fundamentals of image processing and computer vision through real code and real results.
+it is a **learning-oriented studio** designed to help students visualize, experiment, and understand image processing and computer vision through real code and real results.